18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/data-engineering-part-3-data-repository/index.md

 ## Create a data repository

 The whole field of ML revolves around data.
-Data helps you making strategic business decisions and understand your customers at a deeper level.
-After collecting the data, now it's the time to store your data in **a centralized repository**.
+Data helps you make strategic business decisions and understand your customers at a deeper level.
+After collecting the data, now it's time to store your data in **a centralized repository**.
 With a **data lake**, you can store structured and unstructured data.

 This post focuses on the recommended practical AWS workshops/courses that you should take to gain from basic to advanced understanding and skills needed to create a data repository.
 You can skip the introduction of AWS courses.
 You only need to get the idea of creating a data repository and its purpose.